nhcarrigan/becca-docs/docs/automatic-commands.md

 - `Blocked Users` - Becca verifies on each command call that the calling user is not blocked.
 She will respond accordingly if the user is blocked.

 - `Activity Tracking` - Becca will track a user's interaction counts (how many buttons they've clicked, how many commands they've used, etc.)

+- `Sass Listener` - Becca listens for messages that meet certain conditions (such as greetings and apologies) and responds with a sassy phrase.